annashipman/annashipman.github.io/_posts/2018-11-05-high-output-management.md

 ### [Don't make me think](https://www.amazon.co.uk/Dont-Make-Think-Revisited-Usability/dp/0321965515)

 This is an excellent book on web usability.
-If you have anything at all to do with the production of website and haven't read it already, you absolutely must.
+If you have anything at all to do with producing websites and haven't read it already, you absolutely must.

 ### [Thinking fast and slow](https://www.waterstones.com/book/thinking-fast-and-slow/daniel-kahneman/9780141033570)